IvanFernandezGracia/Listado-Personas-Javascript-Htlm5-Css3/README.md

 #  Listado de Personas
 View list of people and add people with Javascript, HTML5 and CSS3.
+Dynamic Content using DOM methods.

 <!-- Video -->
 ## Video